 This document reflects significant changes in approach and reporting perimeter compared to previously published Reports.
 The performance and impacts reported in it, in fact, no longer concern the entire COIMA platform but focus on the activities of COIMA SGR.
-Where deemed appropriate and significant, however, information relating to management processes shared with other companies operating within the platform has also been reported, in continuity with the methodological reference the Standard GRI published by the Global Reporting Initiative, applied according to the "In accordance-core" level, as well as some specific indicators taken up by the Construction and Real Estate Sector Disclosure sector supplement.
-The list of GRI Standards applied is given in the correlation table published from p.
-110 to 113.
-In addition, this year the report setup was revisited inspired by the integrated reporting framework published by the International Integrated Reporting Council (IIRC).
+Where deemed appropriate and significant, however, information relating to management processes shared with other companies operating within the platform has also been reported, in continuity with the previous Reports.

+The structure of the report has been drawn up using as a methodological reference the Standard GRI published by the Global Reporting Initiative, applied according to the "In accordance-core" level, as well as some specific indicators